natenka/pyneng-book-en/docs/source/book/06_control_structures/4_break_continue_pass.rst

 Pass operator
 ~~~~~~~~~~~~~

-The ``pass`` operator does nothing.
+Operator ``pass`` does nothing.
 In fact, it is a null statement.

 For example, ``pass`` can help when you need to specify a script structure.
 It can be set in loops, functions, classes.
-And it won’t affect the execution of the code.
+And it won’t affect execution of code.

 Example of using pass: